Judicial Selection Committee (Israel): Controversy of the committee's composition

-Prior to his appointment as Justice Minister, Professor Daniel Friedmann wrote that it's crucial to change something in the composition of the committee.
-He proposed that instead of selecting all three judges to the committee from the Supreme Court, two shall be district court judges or retired district court judges.
-Some of the benefits would be dispersed authority (preventing a powerful positioning of a relatively small group of Supreme Court justices in driving the whole judicial system); more objective approach to candidates; and that the district judges will be better acquainted with the candidates for lower courts whom they have to appoint.
+Prior to his appointment as Justice Minister, Professor Daniel Friedmann had written that it was crucial to make changes in the composition of the committee.
+He proposed that instead of selecting all three justices to the committee from the Supreme Court, two should be district court judges or retired district court judges.
+Some of the benefits would be dispersed authority (preventing a powerful positioning of a relatively small group of Supreme Court justices in driving the whole judicial system); more objective approach to candidates; and that the district judges would be better acquainted with the candidates for lower courts whom they have to appoint.

+Another suggestion to change the composition of the Judicial Selection Committee was made recently by Mordechai Heller, a right-wing supporter of the government's judicial overhaul, He suggested an appointments system reminiscent of the federal courts in the United States, and to some extent the method that was used in Israel before 1953: authorizing the Prime Minister to propose candidates who would be appointed by the Knesset after a public hearing process.
+Heller raised the possibility of adding a professional committee to ensure that candidates meet the appropriate qualification level.

 In contrast, the Israeli Democracy Institute supports leaving the status quo intact, and includes the existing system in its proposed Constitution without any changes.
-The Head of the Bar Association, Yuri Guy-Ron, also supports keeping the existing pattern.
-(Retired) Chief Justice, Aharon Barak strongly condemned the proposed changes in selecting judges.
-He argued that although the Israeli system is not free of problems, it still tops all the suggestions to improve it, and that on this matter it's better that other countries learn from Israel and not the opposite.
+The former head of the Israel Bar Association, Yuri Guy-Ron (2007-2015), also supports keeping the existing system.
+(Retired) Supreme Court President Aharon Barak strongly condemned the proposed changes in selecting judges.
+He argued that although the Israeli system is not free of problems, it still topped all the suggestions to improve it, and that on this matter it was better that other countries learn from Israel and not the opposite.

-Several Knesset members tried at different times to change the legislation the committee structure, including David Tal and Michael Eitan, at the time chairman of the Knesset Constitution, Law and Justice committee, but their proposals didn't gather enough support.
+Several Knesset members tried at different times to change the legislation the committee structure, including David Tal and Michael Eitan, at the time chairman of the Knesset Constitution, Law and Justice Committee, but their proposals didn't garner enough support.